Shandong Prime (est. 1993) · B2B wholesale only · Custom fabrication for global buyers

 Our Welding Workflow

-- Final inspection & documentation
+- Final verification: dimensional inspection + weld acceptance + documentation pack

 Quality You Can Trust